GeorgeSantosDev/car-shop-project/README.md

 <p>
   Car Shop is a CRUD API built using NodeJS, Express, MongoDB, Mongoose and TypeScript.
 MSC architecture (Models, Services, Controllers) was applied in this project.The purpose of this application is to pratice POO and BDD.
-It was developed writting first services test and then writting the route.
+It was developed writting first service tests and then writting the routes.
+Tests were implemented with mocha, chai and sinon.

   The project was developed in a docker environment.